 At the end of his first married life, Bjorn began his love affair with Lena Källersjö.
 They got married on 5 January 1981, just a year after his divorce from his first wife.
 They have also welcomed two children together.
 They are now living a blissful married life with no rumors of divorce.

-As of 2018, Bjorn Ulvaeus' net worth is reported to be $300 million.
-His singing career might have helped him to the maximum to build such a high figure of net worth.
+As of 2022, Bjorn Ulvaeus' net worth is reported to be $300 million.
+His singing career might have helped him to the maximum to build such a high net worth figure.